tamc/excel_to_code/doc/Which_functions_are_implemented.md

 ## Lookup and reference functions

-* ADDRESS -- Returns a reference as text to a single cell in a worksheet
+* ADDRESS -- Returns a reference as text to a single cell in a worksheet -- _R_
 * AREAS -- Returns the number of areas in a reference
 * CHOOSE -- _R_ _C_ Chooses a value from a list of values
 * COLUMN -- Returns the column number of a reference